Fairytales and Other Stories

 “No. The drawbridge is raised at night, and we do not let it down again 'till dawn.”

 Eric thought quickly.
 “This is what I wish you to do for me as my reward.
 First, no one is to leave or enter the castle until I have had time to recover my belongings.
 Second, I will need a horse and some clothes.
 Third, I need to know everything about the outpost you gave the wizard.
 Secret passageways, tunnels, everything.
 The longer I can keep the wizard from finding out that the princess had been changed back the better my odds of taking him by surprise.”

 “I think you need to rest a bit longer.
 What you ask is madness.”

-"If he were a true wizard I might agree, but he is not.
+“If he were a true wizard, I might agree, but he is not.
 This would be necromancer is using magic not his.
-A crystal stolen from Merlin the magician, which I was sent to retrieve.
+A crystal was stolen from Merlin, the magician, which I was sent to retrieve.
 Without the power source, which he could not take, the crystal's power is limited.
 There is a steady but slight drain on the crystal's power even when not in use.
-It may well be that he has no power left to use and does not know it."
+It may well be that he has no power left to use and does not know it.”